 Officers will assume office no later than June 30.
 The retiring officers will complete the business of the year and will surrender to their successors any records pertaining to their respective offices no later than June 30.

-The Executive Board will fill vacancies occurring in offices of the League as Executive Board deems necessary.
+The Executive Board will fill vacancies occurring in offices of the League as the Executive Board deems necessary.

+The Executive Board will determine if the election will take place online.

 Section 2.
 Executive Board